 2. Embed the Embedded Submission Form code into a page on your website.

 3. Whitelist your site domain so that the form can appear on your website.

 5. Share and receive vulnerabilities.

-For further detail on the new external submission form, visit our documentation and see our one-pager.
-If you have any thoughts, ideas, or questions, we’d love to hear from you at email@example.com or @Bugcrowd.
+For further detail on the new embedded submission form, visit our documentation and see our one-pager.
+If you have any thoughts, ideas, or questions, we’d love to hear from you at firstname.lastname@example.org or @Bugcrowd.